 Now for the good stuff… How do you take this groundbreaking information and hack your own gut for optimal health?

 Viome is a revolutionary service that gives you deep insight into the inner workings of your gut microbiome.
-When you sign up for a Viome test, you get access to in depth analysis of your unique gut microbiome and also receive personalized food and supplement recommendations based on what is optimal for your unique microbiome.
+When you sign up for a Viome test, you get access to an in-depth analysis of your unique gut microbiome and personalized food and supplement recommendations based on what is optimal for your unique microbiome.

-Through eating specific foods that boost beneficial bacteria while starving the bad guys, you can leverage your gut microbes to work in your favor.
-You now know how critical your gut microbiome is to your overall well being – let Viome help you hack your gut for better health.
+By eating specific foods that boost beneficial bacteria while starving the bad guys, you can leverage your gut microbes to work in your favor.
+You now know how critical your gut microbiome is to your overall well-being – let Viome help you hack your gut for better health.

-Show dad he means the world to you by giving him the gift that will help him hack his gut on this Father’s Day.
-When you sign him up for Viome, he only needs to take a simple two minute test that results in powerful health insights and valuable personalized nutrition information.
+Show dad he means the world to you by giving him the gift of helping him hack his gut on this Father’s Day.
+When you sign him up for Viome, he only needs to take a simple two-minute test that results in powerful health insights and valuable personalized nutrition information.
 He’ll receive his results on his Viome app, so he can easily follow his recommendations and start seeing results fast!

 Resources: